Lightstreamer/Lightstreamer-JMS-example-StockList-client-javascript/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer JMS Extender JavaScript Client library since version 1.2 or newer.
+* Compatible with Lightstreamer JMS Extender SDK for Web Clients since version 2.0.0 or newer.
-* Compatible with Lightstreamer JMS Extender since version 1.5 or newer.
+* Compatible with Lightstreamer JMS Extender since version 2.0.0 or newer.